SharrockB/RPS.GAME/README.md

-# RPS.GAME
+# Rock Paper Scissors
-Rock Paper Scissors
+A game against AI in Python